RedHatQuickCourses/competitor-analysis/README.md

 This proof-of-concept solution demonstrates an approach to automate competitor analysis workflows using the Red Hat OpenShift AI platform.
 The solution is mainly focused on banks and financial services companies operating in the Indian subcontinent, but is generic enough to be customized to other industries and use-cases.

+> NOTE: This is still a work in progress.
+Some RAG and agent related features of Llamastack is demonstrated.
+We are still researching and implementing advanced tool calling and MCP server integration.

 ## Problem Statement

 To identify competitor strengths, high-growth regions, and potential risks, banks follows a manual data collection and analysis process.
 Quarterly and half-yearly financial results of peer banks are downloaded from publicly available sources (RBI, NSE, BSE and more).
 The data is then consolidated into Excel, where analysts normalize classification differences.
 Once standardized, comparison reports are generated covering multiple parameters. **This process is currently fully manual, repetitive, resource intensive, and consumes significant skilled manpower.**